justicesuker/DMMD_Code/README.md

 **DoubleMatchedMatrixDecomposition.R** - *DMMD_v2* is the main function of the project, which performs double-matched matrix decomposition.

-**DoubleMatchedDataGen.R** - *DoubleDataGen2* is the function that generates double matched data used for simulation.
+**DoubleMatchedDataGen.R** - *DoubleDataGen3* is the function that generates double matched data used for simulation.

-**DMMD_Impute.R** - The main function is *DMMD_Impute* which performs an iterative procedure to do imputation based on DMMD method.

 ## Simulation data
-Three settings (currently two, the potential third one will be added soon) of data are generated for comparing DMMD method with other competitors on rank estimation as well as signal identification.
-Refer to section 3 in the draft manuscript.
-Folders below are located in the folder of *Simulations*
+Six settings of simulation data are generated for comparing the performance of DMMD with other competitors on rank estimation as well as signal identification.
+Refer to Section 3 in the draft for more details.
+They are located in *Simulations*.

-**SimulationData** - The folder contains the data for simulation setting 1 mentioned in the draft manuscript. *Main.R* is the program that generates the data. *Data.RData* stores the generated data.

-**SpecialRankData** - The folder contains the data for simulation setting 2 mentioned in the draft manuscript. *Main.R* is the program that generates the data. *Data.RData* stores the generated data.

-**TBD** - To be added.
-Signal to noise ratio is 0.5.
+**SimulationData_Setting1** - *Main.R* generates the simulation data for Setting 1 and save the data in *Data.RData*.

+**SimulationData_Setting2** - *Main.R* generates the simulation data for Setting 2 and save the data in *Data.RData*.

+**SimulationData_Setting3** - *Main.R* generates the simulation data for Setting 3 and save the data in *Data.RData*.

+**Data_Setting4_FixRank** - *Main.R* generates the simulation data for Setting 4 and save the data in *Data.RData*.

+**Data_Setting5_FixRank_SNR0.5** - *Main.R* generates the simulation data for Setting 5 and save the data in *Data.RData*.

+**SimulationData_Setting6** - *Main.R* generates the simulation data for Setting 6 and save the data in *Data1.RData* and *Data2.RData*.

 ## Simulations scripts

-**RankEstimation_With_ED** - Simulation setting 1, compare the performance on rank estimation.

-**Signal_Relative_20200604** - Simulation setting 1, compare the performance on signal identification.

-**SpecialRank_20200604_ED** - Simulation setting 2, compare the performance on rank estimation.

-**SpecialRank_RelativeSignal_20200604** - Simulation setting 2, compare the performance on signal identification.

-**TBD_Rank_Setting3** - Simulation setting 3, compare rank estimation performance.

-**TBD_Signal_Setting3** - Simulation setting 3, compare the performance on signal identification.
+Different methods are run on the simulated data on six settings.
+The results and figures are saved.
+They are located in *Simulations*.

+**RankEstimation_Setting1** - *AJIVE.R* runs AJIVE on simulation data for Setting 1 and saves the result in *AJIVEoutput.RData*; *SLIDE.R* runs SLIDE on simulation data for Setting 1 and saves the result in *SLIDEoutput.RData*; *Main.R* runs DMMD and JIVE on simulation data for Setting 1 and saves the result in *output.RData*, *PlotSimulations_Draft.R* combines all the results from AJIVE, SLIDE, DMMD and JIVE and plot the figures.
+They are saved in *Figures/Draft*.

+**RankEstimation_Setting2** - The files have Similar functions as **RankEstimation_Setting1**.
+The results are based on simulation data for Setting 2.

+**RankEstimation_Setting3_Special_Final** - The files have Similar functions as **RankEstimation_Setting1**.
+The results are based on simulation data for Setting 3.

+**Signal_Identification_Setting4** - The files have Similar functions as **RankEstimation_Setting1**.
+The results are based on simulation data for Setting 4.

+**Signal_Identification_Setting5** - The files have Similar functions as **RankEstimation_Setting1**.
+The results are based on simulation data for Setting 5.

+**Signal_Identification_Setting6_Special** - The files have Similar functions as **RankEstimation_Setting1**.
+The results are based on simulation data for Setting 6.

+## Demonstration figure
+The **Model_Demo_Picture** folder contains the code expressing how Figure 1 in the draft is generated.

+## Application
+**Soccer** folder contains the soccer data sets we use for analysis and the analysis results shown in draft.
+**TCGA** folder contains the miRNA data sets we use for analysis and the analysis results shown in draft.

 References
 -------